Ju-On/Offensive-Security/Attacking AD 3: Post Compromise Attacks.md

 ---

-## 🚩 'Pass Attacks' - Pass the Password / Pass the Hash.
+## 🚩 'Pass Attacks' - Pass the Password

 ### Pass the Password
 With a SAM dump and cracked hash, we have the ability to push the credentials around with every device that has the ability to recieve and accept the login attempt.